kjlj/scRNA-seq_VDJ/docs/igblast_setup.md

 ## constant region references

-Newer versions of `IgBLAST` align the constant region in addition to the V(D)J. The primers for 10x V(D)J amplicons sit within the first exon of each of the constant regions.
-For Ig this is the CH1 region and for TR this is termed EX1 region.
+Newer versions of `IgBLAST` align the constant region in addition to the V(D)J. The primers for 10x V(D)J amplicons sit within the first exon of each of the constant regions therfore an identifiable constant region sequence is present in the VDJ sequences.
+For Ig this is the CH1 region and for TR this is termed the EX1 region.

 For the Ig can obtain blast database formatted human constant region gene sets from [NCBI](https://ftp.ncbi.nih.gov/blast/executables/igblast/release/database):
 ```